yash-meshram/RAG/README.md

 - On first run or when adding new documents, the app will process all PDFs and create/update the vector store.
 This may take some time depending on the number and size of documents.
 - The `data/Documents/document.txt` and `data/VectorStore/vector_store.txt` files are directory guides and can be safely ignored or removed if not needed.

+## Multi-Document Support (Backend Only)
+- The file `app/multiVectorStore.py` contains backend logic for managing and querying multiple PDF documents, each with its own vector store.
+- This feature is **not yet integrated into the main Streamlit UI**.
+If you wish to experiment, you can use the class directly in your own scripts/notebooks.
+- Vector stores for multiple documents are intended to be stored in a dedicated directory (see code for details), but this is not yet active in the main workflow.

 ## Enhancement

 **In Progress**
-- Implementation of robust support for managing and querying multiple PDF documents simultaneously.
+- Integration of robust support for managing and querying multiple PDF documents simultaneously.

 **Planned Enhancements**
 - Enable users to upload their own PDF files directly through the web interface.